CodeWith-Manasa/NewsApp/README.md

   To work with above command make sure that *node.js* is already installed on your PC.

-  Create a file in the News app folder and name it as .env.local  and  place your API key in it.
+  Open a .env.local file in the News app folder replace add your api key with your's API key.

   Then start the app by using the following command   { *npm start* }.